 - Rounddown - rounddown(number, decimals) - is identical to round, except it always rounds down.
 For example, rounddown(8.75) evaluates to 8.*

-To add a metric value, begin typing the metric's name and select it from the autocomplete list, either by clicking on the desired metric in the list or by using your arrow keys to highlight the desired metric and then pressing Enter.
+To add a metric value, begin typing the metric's name and select it from the autocomplete list.
 The metric will then be added to the equation, denoted by a box with a yellow background.

 The advanced equation editor gives constant feedback so you can ensure that your equation has valid syntax.
 When the current equation is valid, the editor is outlined in green; when the current equation has an error, the editor is outlined in red.
 The most common source of equation errors is stray text in the equation; there should never be any letters in an equation outside of metric boxes or functions.
 The equation will automatically be saved as you type, but only when the equation has valid syntax.